Kharmang District: Geography

 It is bounded on the north by the Skardu District, on the north-east by the Ghanche District, on the south by the Indian-administered Kargil and Leh districts, and on the west by the Astore District.
 Its district headquarters is at Tolti.
 Less than 5% of the district consists of alpine pastures, with over 93% of remaining area being permanently snow covered.

+Historical background

+The Kharmang District is centred around Kharmang Valley section of the larger Indus Valley.
+Historically ruled by Maqpon dynasty of Skardu, Kharmang was conquered by Dogras in 1840.
+In the princely state of Jammu and Kashmir, established under British suzerainty in 1846, Kharmang was initially a part of Skardu tehsil of Ladakh Wazarat.
+In 1901 it was transferred to the newly created Kargil tehsil.
+Following 1947 Gilgit Rebellion it along with rest of Baltistan became part of Pakistan.
+It remained a subdivision of Skardu District until 2015, when it was granted district status.